turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 This is the default scene render path.
 It inherits functions from RenderPath2D, so it can render a 2D overlay.
 - [constructor]RenderPath3D()
+- SetResolutionScale(float value)	-- scale internal rendering resolution.
+This can provide major performance improvement when GPU rendering speed is the bottleneck
 - SetAO(int value)  -- Sets up the ambient occlusion effect (possible values below)
 - AO_DISABLED : int  -- turn off AO computation (use in SetAO() function)
 	- AO_SSAO : int  -- enable simple brute force screen space ambient occlusion (use in SetAO() function)